 The perfect ending to the big feast.
 Whether it’s pumpkin, apple, or berry pie; try making a Sourdough Pie Crust or Gluten-free Sourdough Pie Crust to go with any favorite filling.
 Don’t forget some Cultured Whipped Cream to top those pies.

 With so many options, including cultured beverages is easy to do.
-A good wine or mead is a fine option as of the oldest cultured beverages available.
+A good wine or mead is a fine option as one of the oldest cultured beverages available.

-So this Thanksgiving, join family and friends together around a table filled with nourishing, cultured food.
+This Thanksgiving, join family and friends together around a table filled with nourishing, cultured food.
 It will be a Thanksgiving to remember.